JIT logistics and tail risks

 Then 2021 rolls around and a container ship gets stuck in the Suez, your shipments are stuck on the boat behind it and all of a sudden that lack of spare slack capacity in the warehouse is once again shifting from a saving to a massive liability.
 You could say "oh there was a freak accident an a ship got stuck in the Canal, we couldn't have seen this risk coming".

-The issue with JIT logistics is just this, you are opening yourself to more downside when these sorts of events happen.
-JIT logistics increases the amount of rare events that can hurt your throughput, and there's a lot of rare events that happen each year you just don't tend to think about them if they don't impact you.
+The issue with JIT logistics is just this, you are opening yourself to far more downside when these sorts of events happen.
+JIT logistics increases the amount of "rare" events that can hurt your throughput, and there's a lot of rare events that happen each year that you just don't tend to think about if they don't impact you.
 Then when unexpected events do happen, especially if they are bizarre or uncommon events, the temptation is to get caught up in how uncommon the event is and not recognize that the JIT logistics choices were a significant source of the risk.
 While you may not have control over these freak events you do have control over the processes you choose to use and not every process has the same risk exposure to outside events.

 Perhaps the crucial factor here is slack capacity in supply chains.
 Slack capacity allows you breathing room when things go wrong.
 But also slack capacity has been very much out of fashion in many circles of management lately.
 Goldratt's Theory of Constraints work formed a great conceptual basis for understanding overall throughput in manufacturing systems, or any complex systems that have interconnected stages.
 Put simply a system's throughput is limited by the slowest portion of it.
 If you want to get the maximum throughput you need to have the slowest section at full capacity as often as possible, even if that means that other systems have to be idled sometimes.
 The issue in practice is that in many modern organizations it's often extremely hard for staff to deliberately run sections of a process deliberately under maximum capacity.
 The lack of systems thinking at an organizational level often manifests as KPIs for managers that look to increase utilization for processes in isolation of the rest of the system.